HMS Niger (1759): History

 In 1766, under the command of Sir Thomas Adams, Niger travelled to Newfoundland and Labrador.
 Also on board were Constantine Phipps, and the English botanist Joseph Banks.
 The purpose of the journey was to transport a party of mariners to Chateau Bay, Newfoundland and Labrador to build a fort, to continue strengthening relations with the native population, and to survey some of the coast of Newfoundland.

 Banks collected many species of plants and animals during that journey, including many which were previously unknown or undescribed by Europeans.
 In 1766 Banks met James Cook briefly in St John's, through their mutual friend Thomas Adams.
 This meeting would lead to Banks joining Cook on his first circumnavigation from 1769 to 1771.

-During the American Revolutionary War in 1776, Niger briefly engaged Gurnet Fort guarding Plymouth, Massachusetts while searching for patriot privateers.
+During the American Revolutionary War in 1776, Niger briefly engaged Gurnet Fort guarding Plymouth, Massachusetts, while searching for patriot privateers.
 Niger grounded but was soon refloated.
 Plymouth Light was damaged, but there were no other casualties.

+On 14 March, 1778, under command of Captain Robert Lambert, she captured schooner Sukey off Monti Christi, Spanish Santo Domingo.
+On 18 March She pursued and captured sloop Dove after she ran aground 2 or 3 miles off Monti Christi.
+Dove was refloated and sent to Jamaica.
+On 19 March she captured French brig St. Joseph 4 or 5 leagues off Monti Christi.
+On 1 April, 1778 she captured schooners Angelina and Adventure.

 Because Niger served in the navy's Egyptian campaign (8 March to 8 September 1801), her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty issued in 1847 to all surviving claimants.

 On 21 May 1806 Niger was in company with the bomb vessel Thunder and the brig Dexterous when they detained Trende Damen (Three Ladies).